 Most of the time you’ll probably only need to recognize the written Korean word or phrase, but we’ve included audio so you can listen to the Korean pronunciation.
 This way you’ll be able to find out if something is open or closed, or more importantly, a bargain!

 Did you know that many public stalls in Korea have squat-style toilets?
 If you’re wondering what these are, they're basically porcelain holes in the ground with a little "splash guard" at the front.
 Start working on your flexibility as these “squat toilets” require flexibility and thigh strength!

 Now that you’re familiar with essential public toilet signs, let’s move on to the topic of public smoking in Korea.
-If you’re a smoker, this may be bad news for you – from 2011 Korea will move to ban smoking in public spaces, both indoor and outdoor!
+If you’re a smoker, this may be bad news for you – since 2011, Korea has moved to ban smoking in public spaces, both indoor and outdoor!
 For now, it might be helpful to learn what “금연/geumyun” means.

 Seoul is well-known for being a shopping mecca.
 Head to the thriving shopping heaven Myeong-dong, where you can really shop till you drop!
 Watch out for the big bright colored signs in the store window.
 That’s where you'll find a sale!

 Ee ship oh peuro seil

 That’s it for this lesson.
 I hope you had fun!